Roll20/roll20-character-sheets/Shadowrun Sixth World/README.md

 	* Make Magic updated if Essence drops below it
 	* Armor Social Ratings (Firing Squad p50)
 	* Add Capacity to Armor?
-	* When selecting a skill, have the correct default attribute auto-selected
 	* Skills (Expertise and Specialization Buttons) colorize them ... maybe 2 light shades of purple one lighter than the other
 	* Sheetworker to uncheck speciallization if expertise is checked and vice versa for everywhere those occur (spells, arms)
 	* Have changes to primary ranged weapon firing mode update AR values and DV